DYSLEXIA

 WHAT IS DYSLEXIA?

-Uncovering the mysteries of Dyslexia – Montefiore Hospital Community Chats presentation with Suzanne Buchauer helps us understand the dyslexic mind.
+Suzanne Buchauer helps us understand the dyslexic mind in the video below.
 This is a summary of the book “The Gift of Dyslexia” by Ronald D Davis.

 Dyslexics are intelligent people who experience challenges with some or all of the following: reading, writing, spelling and math, coordination and balance, handwriting and more.
-It is important to note that Dyslexia is not limited to literacy issues.
+It is important to note that Dyslexia is not limited to literacy issues and that it can be very frustrating for all ages.
 It can affect a range of areas, including: motor skills, organisation, focus, time and processing difficulties.
 Because the root cause of dyslexia is not understood, individuals are often treated as though they are being deliberately ‘difficult’ and uncooperative or lazy.

 Dyslexia is an alternative way of thinking.
-Dyslexics think predominantly with pictures as opposed to the sounds of words.
-The difficulty is with two-dimensional symbols such as letters of the alphabet, numerals, musical notes and with the high frequency words such as ; the, and, is, it, etc. These symbols can cause the picture thinker to feel confused.
+Dyslexics think predominantly with pictures or visually, as opposed to the sounds of words.
+The difficulty is with two-dimensional symbols such as letters of the alphabet, numerals, musical notes and with the high frequency words such as : “the”, “and”, “is”, “it”, etc. These symbols can cause the visual thinker to feel confused, lose focus and become disoriented.
+This can be a very emotionally challenging situation, with reactions ranging from outbursts to internalizing a feeling of being less than.
+We understand and relief from the challenges can be achieved through a correction program!

 Try this: imagine an elephant, a house, a stack of books, a pencil or your cat.
 Imagine; ‘the’ , what do you see?
 A picture or a word – or nothing.
-When there isn’t a picture for a word, such as ‘the’ this is the moment the confusion starts for a picture thinker.
-They will become more confused and become disoriented, when this picture thinking process does not work.
+When there isn’t a picture for a word, such as “the” this is the moment the confusion starts for a visual thinker.
+They will become more confused and become disoriented, when this visual thinking process does not work.
 Being disoriented causes the brain to no longer receive accurate messages.

-The resulting sense of frustration and negative emotional reactions leads to low self esteem and coping and covering up solutions i.e class clown, day dreaming, dependence on others etc.
+The resulting sense of frustration and negative emotional reactions leads to low self esteem and desperate attempts at covering up or hiding the problems.
+When this happens, they may end up using unhelpful old solutions, such as: class clown, day dreaming, dependence on others, and many more.

 Why is Dyslexia a Gift?

 Dyslexic people are visual, multi-dimensional thinkers.
 They are intuitive and highly creative, and excel at hands-on learning.
-Because they think in pictures, it is sometimes hard for them to understand letters, numbers, symbols, and written words.
+Because they think visually, it is sometimes hard for them to understand letters, numbers, symbols, and written words.

 What is Davis Dyslexia Correction?